|Trail Features:||Outstanding Lake Views, Fall Aspens|

 |Parking Lot Longitude||-105.53439|

-The hike to Sandbeach Lake begins from the fairly remote Wild Basin area in the southeastern corner of Rocky Mountain National Park, located near the small communities of Meeker Park and Allenspark.
+The hike to Sandbeach Lake begins from the Wild Basin area in the southeastern corner of Rocky Mountain National Park, located near the small communities of Meeker Park and Allenspark.
 To reach the trailhead from Estes Park, drive 12.6 miles south on Colorado Highway 7 to the Wild Basin Road junction and turn right.
 After driving four-tenths of a mile make another right turn into the park.
 The Sandbeach Lake Trailhead is located just past the entrance station on your right.

 From the parking area the Sandbeach Lake Trail immediately begins to make a relatively steep climb through a ponderosa pine forest.
 At roughly one-third of a mile the trail crests near the top of the Copeland Moraine, which forms a long ridgeline above the north side of the North St. Vrain Creek.
 From here the climb moderates considerably over the course of the next mile as it travels along a contour just below the top of the ridge.